 - Side effects

 Most ARBs have names that end in 'sartan'.
-The following ARBs are available in New Zealand:
+The following ARBs are available in Aotearoa New Zealand:

 ARBs have many different effects on your body and are used to treat many conditions.
 They may be used for:

-- heart failure to help the heart pump blood more easily – this can help to relieve symptoms such as shortness of breath and swelling of feet, legs and abdomen
+- Heart failure to help your heart pump blood more easily – this can help to relieve symptoms such as shortness of breath and swelling of feet, legs and abdomen (tummy/puku).

-- after a heart attack (myocardial infarction) to protect your heart.
+- After a heart attack (myocardial infarction) to protect your heart and prevent future heart attacks or strokes.

-ARBs have a similar effect to another group of medicines called ACE inhibitors – they are usually used when taking ACE inhibitors is not suitable.
+ARBs have a similar effect to another group of medicines called ACE inhibitors – they are usually used when taking ACE inhibitors is not right for you.
 Once you have started taking an ARB you will generally keep taking it for life unless you have a side effect.

 ARBs are not recommended if you: